 The disturbed area shall be reconstructed in accordance with clause 13.0 -Backfilling and clause 18.0 - Final Surfacing.
-12.7.1 Measurement of Works and Basis of Payment

 Removal of redundant fittings includes excavation and disposal of spoil, removal of fittings, plugging of redundant pipes, return of recycled materials, and disposal of other materials, removal of redundant roadmarking, backfill and final surfacing.